Customizing Docker Images¶

 - An add-on Dockerfile in your project’s

-You can add extra Debian packages if that's all that is needed with lines like this in
+You can add extra Debian packages with lines like this in

 Then the additional packages will be built into the containers during